4lessandrodev/saas-cryptography/README.md

 ## Todo

-Only authorized apps can generate a session.
+Only authorized applications can generate a session.

-- Implement authentication to api.
+- Implement authentication for api.
-- Implement JWT to expires access to the service.
+- Implement JWT to expire access to the service.